7 Best Day Trips From Athens, Greece: 2024 Guide

 Daphni Monastery

-Nafplio – Greece’s Romantic City and Former Capital
+Nafplio – Greece’s Most Romantic City

 Nafplio has a long and illustrious history dating back to the Prehistoric Era with the Argonautic Expedition and the Trojan War.